-- 1.) a description of the site, it's purpose, and how long it has existed, - 2.) at least 10 screenshots documenting the design evolution of the site, - 3.) a discussion of how technological innovations influenced the site's design, - 4.) research (if available) of the site's growth, - 5.) a brief look at a competitor / similar-type site: how does this site's design + usability compare? - 6.) aesthetic criticism of the site's design evolution: is it better? worse? the same? - 7.) a critique of how the current version of the website looks (design) and functions (usability)
+- a description of the site, it's purpose, and how long it has existed, - at least 10 screenshots documenting the design evolution of the site, - a brief discussion of how technological innovations influenced the site's design, - research (if available) of the site's growth, - a brief look at a competitor / similar site: how does this site's design + usability compare? - aesthetic criticism of the site's design evolution: is it better? worse? the same?

 2.)
-Codecademy Exercises (25 points each x = 2 = 50 points total)
+Codecademy Exercises (25 points each x 2 = 50 points total)